 © The Financial Times Ltd 2017 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

-NEW YORK, March 31, 2016: Today, the FT publishes the 2016 edition of the Financial Times 400 Top Financial Advisers, which recognises the leading professionals at broker-dealers across the US The FT 400 was developed in collaboration with Ignites Research, a subsidiary of the FT that provides specialised content on asset management.
-Only half of last year’s top advisors were named again this year, the fourth annual FT 400 list.
-This turnover reflects the turbulent financial markets of 2015.
+March 30, 2017: Today, the FT publishes the 2017 edition of the Financial Times 400 Top Financial Advisers, which recognises the leading professionals at broker-dealers across the US.
+The FT 400 was developed in collaboration with Ignites Research, a subsidiary of the FT that provides specialised content on asset management.

-The top advisers hail from 38 states and Washington, D.C., and represent 21 different brokerage firms, including Morgan Stanley and Merrill Lynch, which have the most advisers on the list.
-The average financial adviser in the FT 400 has 26 years of experience and manages $1.6 billion worth of assets.
+The top advisers hail from 38 states and Washington, D.C., and represent 20 different brokerage firms, including Morgan Stanley and Merrill Lynch, which have the most advisers on the list.
+The average financial adviser in the FT 400 has 27 years of experience and, despite heightened uncertainty regarding crucial issues such as interest rates and government fiscal policy, manages around $1.7 billion worth of assets, up 14 percent from the prior year.

 To qualify for the list, advisers had to have 10 years of experience and at least $300 million in assets under management (AUM).
 Qualified advisers were then scored on six attributes: AUM, AUM growth rate, compliance record, experience, industry certifications and online accessibility.